rmzetti/hover-exec/READMORE.md

 ### Compatibility with Markdown Preview Enhanced (*mpe*)

 There is also an intention to maintain a certain compatability with the excellent *markdown preview enhanced* extension.
-The idea is to simply include *mpe* requirements in the usual *mpe* {curly brackets} in the command line.
-There are a number of elements of *hover-exec@ (eg. in-line results, built in javascript execution rather than `node` only, and the different approach to temporary storage of generated script files) which make full compatability difficult at this stage, but many scripts can still be executed in both extensions.
+The idea is to support the usual *mpe* {curly brackets} in the command line.
+There are a number of elements of *hover-exec* (eg. in-line results, built in javascript execution rather than `node` only, and the different approach to temporary storage of generated script files) which make full compatability difficult at this stage, but many scripts can still be executed in both extensions.

 ---
 ## Basic hover-exec